Back to California

 Alternatives to Arrest Program

-This law changes the Law Enforcement Assisted Diversion (LEAD) pilot program into the Alternatives to Arrest (ATA) pilot program, allowing more people to be referred to social services instead of being arrested for certain crimes.
+This law changes the Law Enforcement Assisted Diversion (LEAD) program into the Alternatives to Arrest (ATA) pilot program, expanding its scope and funding.

 What This Bill Does